-Welcome to In the Light!
+Welcome to the Wonderful World of LHS

 Classic Car Restoration

 For the vehicular enthusiasts amongst you, you might be interested in the post of my 1951 Mk1 Ford Consul (Flatdash), this was the very first car I owned and “restored” in 1981 – 1983.
 I found the car in a very sorry state indeed in 2013 and rather insanely bought it.
-I sold my immaculate 1955 Mk1 Zephyr to fund the purchase to cover the welding costs (or so I thought).
+I sold my immaculate 1955 Mk1 Zephyr below to fund the purchase to cover the welding costs (or so I thought).
 Working on the car is therapeutic as I only think about the car when I am working on it.
 I certainly don’t think about how much it is costing me (I am not that bold!).

 The car requires even more work to just get it to a reasonable standard for painting, then it has to be reassembled and finally get it retrimmed.
 Will I do it?
 When I rediscovered the car in 2013 it was pretty much as you see it in the three pictures below; no bonnet, no doors, no wings, no front panel, no screens, no engine, no gearbox, no instruments, no engine ancillaries, essentially hardly anything left on it.